retrography/similarity-workshop/index.md

 # Participation

 If you would like to participate in the workshop, please [submit a participation request](https://docs.google.com/forms/d/e/1FAIpQLSd7U3oQa8iCh-j5qJWF-LEehlUIfZXlvqgFRE6xHusv8wHbtQ/viewform).
 You will receive a confirmation within a few hours.

+## Requirements

+There is no requirement for workshop participation, although some programming background (Python) is necessary for active learning during the hands-on session.
+The participants have to bring their own personal computers for the hands-on session.
+It is also the participants’ responsibility to install the required set of free software tools and libraries mentioned under the resources section prior to the workshop.

 # Resources